Deliciously fudgy Peanut Butter Blondies shot through with white chocolate chunks. Gluten free and optional dairy free.

 Other recipes you might like…

 I am hoping to get some new gluten free blondies made soon, but in the meantime, we have a load of amazing brownie recipes on the blog.
 You can check out our dedicated Tray Bakes Index for inspiration.
 They are all amazing bakes.
-I think our favourites though, are the seriously grown-up Coffee Brownies, the somewhat more virtuous Beetroot Brownies and Pear & Walnut Brownies and the Chocolate-Orange Brownies (made with orange chocolate).
+I think our favourites though, are the seriously grown-up Coffee Brownies, the somewhat more virtuous Beetroot Brownies and Pear & Walnut Brownies, the simple Perfectly Fudgy Gluten Free Brownies and the Chocolate-Orange Brownies (made with orange chocolate).
 But actually, why stop there?
 The Chocolate-Banana-Coconut Brownies are equally divine, as are the epic Toblerone Brownies and the fruity, gooey Chocolate-Cherry-Pecan Brownies.
 Decisions… decisions!

 If it’s peanuts that make you happy, we love to celebrate these too at Gluten Free Alchemist.
-From really easy Peanut Butter Cookies, Peanut Butter Brownies and Peanut Magic Bars, to light, sweet and crunchy Ful Sudani (Sudanese peanut macaroons).
+From really easy Peanut Butter Cookies and Peanut Butter Brownies, to light, sweet and crunchy Ful Sudani (Sudanese peanut macaroons).
 We also have Dark & chewy Chocolate-Peanut Butter Cookies on offer, some easy Peanut-Chocolate Chip Biscuits and also Chocolate Peanut Butter Oat Crumble Bars.
-We even have a Chicken-Peanut Curry!
+We even have a Peanut Butter Chicken Curry!

 For everything else, why not browse our lovely Gluten Free Recipe Index?
 It’s full of drool-worthy photographs to tempt you.